 Experienced Legal Counsel: a Must

-If you are involved in a Pennsylvania Motor-Vehicle Accident with a tractor trailer or other type of large commercial truck, consult an experienced personal injury attorney to help with the unique characteristics of these crashes:
+If you are involved in a Pennsylvania Car Accident with a tractor trailer or other type of large commercial truck, consult an experienced lawyer in Philadelphia to help with the unique characteristics of these crashes:

 - Investigation: The trucking company will begin its own investigation immediately, sometimes even before the wreck is cleared, and the other party would be wise to begin its own investigation, with the aid of a knowledgeable lawyer.